Treacherous Trees: How Tree Roots Affect Your Sewer Line

 Great, now you’re just a bit more educated on your plumbing terminology than you were before reading this article!
 Ever consider a plumbing career? 😉

-Anyway, if you’re experiencing any issues with your drains or main line, let D&F Plumbing, Heating and Cooling help.
-We have the experience and knowledge to fix your plumbing quickly and are available for plumbing emergencies!
+Anyway, if you’re experiencing any issues with your drains or main line, let D&F Plumbing, Heating and Cooling help!
+We have the experience and knowledge to help with main line and sewer line repairs quickly.
+Plus we’re available for plumbing emergencies!
+Contact our friendly team today!

 How to Tell if Your Main Water Line is Leaking